15 Tips For Growing Carrots in Hot and Arid Desert Climates

 Compost, compost, compost.
 The salve for soil with too much clay or too much sand is compost.
 Desert gardeners should add as much compost to the garden as often as possible.

-Compost increases the water-holding capacity of the soil, can help neutralize the pH (very slowly over time), and increases the soil organic matter.
+Compost increases the water-holding capacity of the soil, can help neutralize the pH (very slowly over time), and increases soil organic matter.
 Soil organic matter is synonymous with fertility and is where microbiological life resides.
-Increased soil organic matter builds more resilient soil, and healthier, more resilient plants.
+Increased soil organic matter builds more resilient soil and healthier, more resilient plants.

-Use the highest-quality compost you can find, and as much of it as your budget allows, and apply regularly.
-Adding compost to improve soil organic matter is a long-game, so be patient.
+Use the highest-quality compost you can find, as much of it as your budget allows, and apply regularly.
+Adding compost to improve soil organic matter is a long game, so be patient.

 Choose the Right Variety

-Variety choice has a huge impact on a gardener’s success with carrots, and any crop for that matter!
-Carrot varieties can be roughly divided into three types: sweet (aka early or snacking) carrots, main crop, and storage carrots.
+Variety choice has a huge impact on a gardener’s success with carrots in desert climates, and any crop for that matter!
+You can roughly divide carrot varieties into three types: sweet (aka early or snacking) carrots, main crop, and storage carrots.

 Rainbow colors of carrots tend to fall in the main or storage crop types.
 This does not mean you cannot eat storage carrots fresh out of the garden, or that your sweet carrots will not store.